burnedpopcorn/burnedpopcorn/README.md

 ### So I exist...

 ...
-Yeah, I'm surprised as well, and I mostly port games to the web browser
+Yeah, I'm surprised as well, and I mostly port games to the web browser, or modify and re-upload existing ports

 Why? because school is boring as hell, why else